Blackprint/blackprint.github.io/docs/Custom Nodes/Sketch Interface.md

 }, class extends Blackprint.Interfce {})
 ```

 Below is full basic template for a node, you're free to customize it to fit your needs and maybe remove some `<sf-template>` if you don't need it.
-You can add mustache template or apply two way binding on the template.
+You can add mustache template or apply two way binding on the template with the interface's property or data.
 ```html
 <div class="node" style="transform: translate({{ x }}px, {{ y }}px)">
   <sf-template path="Blackprint/nodes/template/routes.sf"></sf-template>